heyitsalina/ant_search_algorithm/README.md

 ## Demo

-If you started the Simulation there should be a GUI like this.
+If you started the Simulation the GUI should look like this

-LINK TO PICTURE

-You can place the Food and the Ant-Colonies on the map by clicking the food/colony and placing it at the desired location.
-Double Clicking the placed Food or Colony Object you get additional Parameters to change.
+PUT A PICTURE OF GUI HERE?

+- **Interactivity:** Place food and ant colonies on the map with simple clicks, and adjust their parameters with a double-click to tailor the simulation to your curiosity.
 Explore :)

-With Start you can Run the simulation and Stop it.
-If you had enough you can delete you current simulation on clear.
+- **Control:** Use the **start** and **stop** buttons to run and stop the simulation.
+- **Reset:** Clear your current simulation with the **Clear** button to start fresh anytime.

+## License

+This project is licensed under the MIT License - see the LICENSE.md file for details.

 ## Authors